spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 ## Deny access

 This rule is to deny all calls to queue events of a particular type.
-It might be useful to temporarily deny access to an event type function (For example in testing).
+It might be useful to deny access to an event type function temporarily.
 Here's how to deny access to a particular event type using `deny`:

 {{< highlight json >}}
 {